techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/create-resource-account.md

 ---
-title: Create resource accounts for Teams Rooms and shared devices
+title: How to create and configure resource accounts for Teams Rooms and panels
 author: mstonysmith
 ms.author: tonysmit
 manager: pamgreen